 Donations will be accepted in support of the

 Simcoe Muskoka Regional Cancer Centre at RVH.

-Visiting Dunnett’s Dark Lair has become a Halloween tradition for hundreds of Barrie residents over the last decade, and organizer Chris Arnott is once again planning to delight trick or treaters with frightfully good decor at his home at 59 Dunnett’s Drive.
+Visiting Dunnett’s Dark Lair has become a Halloween tradition for hundreds of Barrie residents over the last 13 years.
+Chris Arnott is once again planning to delight trick or treaters with frightfully good decor at his home at 59 Dunnett’s Drive in Barrie, Ontario.